About Us

 With this in mind, the question that should be occupying the minds of both “Trekkies” and philosophers alike in the second Millennium is this:

 In his recent devastating indictment on American society, Chris Hedges notes that a massive chunk of this country has slipped so far into mediocrity that it has literally lost the ability to tell the difference between lies and truth.
+Everything has become relative.

 “The core values of our open society, the ability to think for oneself, to draw independent conclusions, to express dissent when judgment and common sense indicate something is wrong, to be self-critical, to challenge authority, to understand historical facts, to separate truth from lies, to advocate for change and to acknowledge that there are other views, different ways of being, that are morally and socially acceptable”, are dying, he says.

-On almost every subject from global warming to sexual orientation and religion, we are informed by simplistic, childish narratives and cliches that are thrown into confusion by subtelty or the invasion of alternate viewpoints.
+On almost every subject from global warming to sexual orientation and religion, we are informed by simplistic, childish narratives and cliches that are thrown into confusion by subtlety or the invasion of alternate viewpoints.
 What’s worse is that even when we recognize the truth, we dare not speak it.
 We have become an entire nation of people dressed in the Emperor’s New Clothes.

 Without clear thinking, the human race is doomed to failure - and the movie Idiocracy hints comically at where our collective future might lay - and it’s not on board the Enterprise.